ROCm/omnitrace/docs/how-to/understanding-omnitrace-output.rst

 Output prefix keys have many uses but are most helpful when dealing with multiple profiling runs or large MPI jobs.
-Their are included in Omnitrace because they were introduced into timemory for `compile-time-perf <https://github.com/jrmadsen/compile-time-perf>`_.
+They are included in Omnitrace because they were introduced into Timemory for `compile-time-perf <https://github.com/jrmadsen/compile-time-perf>`_.
 They are needed to create different output files for a generic wrapper around compilation commands while still